W427697/Discord-/docs/get-started/nextjs.md

 In the future we will provide better mocking support in Storybook and support for [Server Actions](https://nextjs.org/docs/app/api-reference/functions/server-actions).

+## Portable stories

+You can test your stories in a Jest environment by using the [portable stories](../api/portable-stories-jest.md) API.

+When using portable stories with Next.js, you need to mock the Next.js modules that your components depend on.
+You can use the [`@storybook/nextjs/export-mocks` module](#storybooknextjsexport-mocks) to generate the aliases needed to set up portable stories in a Jest environment.

 ## Notes for Yarn v2 and v3 users

 If you're using [Yarn](https://yarnpkg.com/) v2 or v3, you may run into issues where Storybook can't resolve `style-loader` or `css-loader`.
 For example, you might get errors like: